jbruns/retrobox/installProcess.md

         -Zadig
 *Install necessary drivers for your hardware.
 Usually a conservative approach is best, to reduce the number of processes spawned on boot or services running in the background.
     -I only install NVIDIA drivers (without GeForce Experience).
-*Make sure the display is set to 60hz.
 *TODO: Group Policy
 *In an elevated PowerShell session, run RetroBox-InitialSetup.ps1.
     -[Enterprise SKUs] Set BCD "bootuxdisabled"